Skip to main content

 CloudRift System Service

-Any Linux distribution is supported, but we typically test on Ubuntu 22.04.
+Any Linux distribution is supported, but we typically test on Ubuntu 22.04 and 24.04.

 curl -L https://cloudrift.ai/install-rift-service.sh | sudo sh